domschrei/mallob/README.md

 ### Options relevant for certified UNSAT

+* `-certified-unsat=1`: This option must be enabled to produce proofs.
 * `-distributed-proof-assembly=1`: Turn on distributed proof assembly.
 If turned off, the system will terminate after each solver has written its individual proof file.
 * `-log=<logdir>`: Important option since it also sets the base location for the proof files directory on each process.
 * `-mempanic=0`: Turn off memory panic.
 Essential for correct functionality of proof logging.